Arriflex 35: Arriflex 35 IIC

 The Arriflex 35 IIC was introduced in 1963, and had a larger ground glass and a movable viewfinder.
 It also allowed shooting anamorphic and seeing a desqueezed frame.
 It became a film production standard.
 It originally came with 3 Standard Mounts, while later models (after 1965) had the option of Bayonet mounts.
 After 1980 many were converted to hard front with a single PL mount.

 Stanley Kubrick used the Arriflex 35 IIC on A Clockwork Orange.
 The Pan Arri 35 IIC had one Panavision compatible lens mount and was used for Star Wars: A New Hope.

 Some Arriflex 35 IIC were used until the 2010s, for example in Savages in 2012.

+Arriflex 35 III

+Arri introduced the Arriflex III, in 1979, as a successor to the Arriflex 35 IIC.
+The camera used a single registration pin, and had a shutter capable of being adjusted from 15 to 135 degrees (in 15 degree increments).
+By using a special key, one could also change the shutter opening to 180, 172.8, and 144 degrees.

+The camera's use of a crystal controlled motor lead to more stable frame rates compared to the Arriflex 35 IIC, and the camera also featured a brighter orientable viewfinder.
+The Arriflex 35 IIIC's 60m and 150m magazines (both designed for forward and reverse running) were identical to those used by the Arriflex 35 IIC, however there were also 300m magazines and 150m shoulder magazines, made for the IIIC using synthetic material in order to reduce weight.

+The Arriflex 35 III was used by James Cameron in films such as The Terminator and True Lies, as well as by Steven Spielberg in Jaws.

 Arriflex 35 IIIC

 The Arriflex 35 IIIC was released in 1982.
 It removed the turret and only featured a single PL mount, had a crystal sync handgrip motor with 12V and 5-50 fps, forward and reverse.
 This camera was not as successful as the Arriflex 35 IIC, and only a few models are still available.

+The camera was used to film parts of GoldenEye and The Fifth Element in the late 90s, and was later used in 2005 in Jarhead.